Last Updated on September 4, 2024 by Christine Kaaloa

 Spice-laden sunsets, sun-drenched beaches, and snow-capped Himalayas….with three months backpacking India stretched out before you, where do you begin?
-This India backpacking trip guide unpacks a backpacking route I did, traveling fifteen cities on a three month India tourist visa.
+This comprehensive guide unpacks my epic India backpacking route of 15 cities to visit in India for 3 months.

-When I did my India backpacking trip back in 2012, I regretted not documenting it in its full glory.
+When I did my India backpacking route in 3 months back in 2012, I regretted not documenting it in its full glory.
 I wrote several travel guides of the cities and towns I visited, sharing a more comprehensive breakdown of each city.
 But it helps to see an overview of what those three months looked like as a whole and the route I took.

 Traveling India on a three month India Tourist visa